Location

 Focus areas

-• Identifying the causes of lymphoma.
-This research program identifies the environmental, lifestyle, genetic and biological factors that are responsible for causing lymphoma, a cancer of the immune system that increased dramatically during the second half of the 20th century.
-Dr. Cerhan uses large epidemiologic studies (both cohort and case-control studies) combined with state-of-the-art technologies to determine these factors and understand their underlying mechanisms.
+• Identifying causes of lymphoma.
+Dr. Cerhan is studying the environmental, lifestyle, genetic and biological factors that may contribute to lymphoma.
+He uses large cohort and case-control epidemiologic studies combined with state-of-the-art technologies to determine these factors and understand their underlying mechanisms.

-• Improving the outcomes of patients with lymphoma.
-Dr. Cerhan's second major research aspect identifies lifestyle, genetic, tumor and treatment factors that lead to improved survival, overall health and quality of life of lymphoma patients.
-In collaboration with clinicians, pathologists, immunologists, behavioral scientists, statisticians, bioinformaticians and other disciplines, he follows a large cohort of lymphoma patients, addressing survivorship over the short and long term.
+• Improving outcomes in lymphoma.
+Dr. Cerhan conducts research to identify lifestyle, genetic, tumor and treatment factors that lead to improved survival, overall health and quality of life.
+In collaboration with clinicians, pathologists, immunologists, behavioral scientists, statisticians, bioinformaticians and other physician-scientists, Dr. Cerhan follows a large cohort of people with lymphoma to better understand, improve and optimize survivorship over the short and long terms.

-• Building and sustaining infrastructure to facilitate human research.
-As principal investigator of the Mayo Clinic Biobank, Dr. Cerhan oversees the building of a biobank of 50,000 participants who donate biologic samples and clinical and risk factor data, which can be used in multiple research studies.
-At the Mayo Clinic Cancer Registry, he oversees the collection of systematic data on all newly diagnosed cancer patients, which is used for state and national reporting, quality improvement, and research to improve cancer care.
+• Building and sustaining infrastructure for human research.
+Dr. Cerhan is co-principal investigator of the Mayo Clinic Biobank.
+The biobank has collected samples and medical information from more than 50,000 participants to use in research.
+In addition, Dr. Cerhan is associate director of the Mayo Clinic Cancer Registry, where he oversees the collection of systematic data on people with a new diagnosis of cancer.
+These data are used for state and national reporting, quality improvement, and research to improve cancer care.

 Significance to patient care